28547939/vpncore/README.md

 Clients are
-configured statically with default routes through GRE, or their traffic is directed by policy route on their first hop router through a GRE tunnel on the router, to access default routes provided by the remote tunnel endpoints (residing on "VPN containers").
+configured statically with default routes through GRE, or their traffic is directed by policy route through a GRE tunnel on a router somewhere the default route, to access default routes provided by the remote tunnel endpoints (residing on "VPN containers").

-Tunnel endpoints ("VPN containers") on remote hosts are accessed over the WAN, and the endpoint addresses can be anycast to take advantage of routing failover (BGP).
+GRE tunnel endpoints (inside "VPN containers") on remote hosts are accessed over the WAN, and the endpoint addresses can be anycast to take advantage of routing failover among multiple instances when using BGP to advertise the addresses (but see the discussion below under `dynvpn.py`).
 Endpoint containers ("VPN containers") use OpenVPN or Wireguard to connect the clients to the Internet, and the containers use NAT to decouple client resolver configuration from the dynamic resolver config obtained from the VPN provider.